insin/newforms/docs/validation.rst

          throw forms.ValidationError('You have forgotten about Fred!')
        }

-       // Always return the cleaned data, whether you have changed it or not return data
+       // Returning the cleaned data is optional - if anything is returned,
+       // cleanedData will be updated with the new value. return recipients
      }
    }

+If you return anything from a custom field cleaning function, the form's ``cleanedData`` for the field will be updated with the returned value.

 Cleaning and validating fields that depend on each other
 --------------------------------------------------------